The 20 Best Dysferlinopathy Doctors Near Me in Pittsburgh, PA

 English

-Timothy Burg is a Physiatrist in Monroeville, Pennsylvania.
-Dr. Burg has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Dysferlinopathy.
-His top areas of expertise are Foot Drop, Common Peroneal Nerve Dysfunction, Ulnar Nerve Dysfunction, and Tarsal Tunnel Syndrome.
+Timothy Burg is a Physiatrist practicing medicine in Pittsburgh, Pennsylvania.
+Dr. Burg is rated as an Experienced provider by MediFind in the treatment of Dysferlinopathy.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Foot Drop, Common Peroneal Nerve Dysfunction, Ulnar Nerve Dysfunction, and Tarsal Tunnel Syndrome.

 What is the definition of Dysferlinopathy?